 That is why measuring your content marketing is so important.
 Demonstrating the ROI of your content strategies will provide the data needed to confidently answer that question every single time.

 To calculate ROI, simply subtract your costs from the revenue your content generated.
 Then, divide that number by your costs and multiply by 100 (see below).

 For example, let’s say that your content for the month generated $2,000.
 Your costs (including tools, man hours, etc.) was $1,200.
 Using the equation above, you can see that the ROI from your content marketing efforts was roughly 67%.

-What if you’re creating content for the first time?
+Are you creating content for the first time?

-If your company has experienced successful content marketing campaigns before, it’s relatively easy to follow-up with management to gain buy-in for future content ideas.
+If your company has experienced successful content marketing campaigns before, it’s relatively easy to follow up with management to gain buy-in for future content ideas.